-Are Multi-Vitamins a Waste of Money?
+Are Multivitamins a Waste of Money?

 A multi-vitamin provides the exact same nutrients in exact same ratios, every day.
 Ratios and variety are very important, but I’ll cover that in another article.
 For now, think of it as eating the same exact foods in the same exact ratios every day of your life.
 Eventually you will have an imbalance.
 Variety is important for the body.

-The other side of the coin is that many people think of a multi-vitamin as an insurance policy.
+Many people think of a multi-vitamin as an insurance policy.
 They absolutely do not work this way.
 The best analogy I have heard about multivitamins is that they can act more like nails in wood.
 The nails hold the house together, but without quality wood, the nails are pointless.
 If you have warped wood (aka a poor diet) then it doesn’t matter how many nails (aka multivitamins) you put into the wood, it can’t and won’t build a stable and reliable house. (aka healthy body)

 That all being said, every day in my office I witness how specific nutrient deficiencies contribute to much of our pain and suffering today.
 These nutrients act as building blocks that are required for your body to heal.
 Without these building blocks, I see many people in my office that suffer for a long time.
-While a well-balanced paleo-type diet should provide all of the nutrients that we need, long standing health problems like chronic digestive issues and even simply having pain, will lead to specific nutrient deficiencies over time.
+While a well-balanced vegetable base paleo-type diet should provide all of the nutrients that we need, long standing health problems like chronic digestive issues and even simply having chronic pain, will lead to specific nutrient deficiencies over time.

 What are some common mineral& micronutrient deficiencies?